marchersimon/tldrOfTheDay/README.md

-A simple Python script, which prints a random command, either in `.zsh_history` or installed on the system, but not yet documented by the tldr project.
+A simple Python script, which prints a random command, either in `.zhistory` or installed on the system, but not yet documented by the tldr project.
 To prevent the "Rerun the command until a fitting command appears"-effect, the seed for the random numbers only changes every 24 hours.

 ```
 Usage: tldrOfTheDay [options]